vornatovska/CourseraAlg2015CS/README.md

 ﻿Instruction for project
 --
+!!!
+Don't delete files and folders in main Project!!!

 0. Fork this project and create your folder with similar structure, send merge request in deadlines.
 0.1.
 Merge request to __develop__ branch